Key Takeaways

 An etymology of etymology

-Let’s analyze the word “etymology” itself to show exactly how this process might work.
+Let's analyze the word "etymology" itself to show exactly how this process works.

-The root words, or basic components, of the word etymology are the Greek words “étumon” (ἔτυμον), which means “true sense, original meaning,” and the word “logía” (λογία), which means “branch of study.”
+The root words of "etymology" are the Greek "étumon" (ἔτυμον), meaning "true sense, original meaning," and "logía" (λογία), meaning "branch of study."

-Now, combine these two: etym (original meaning) + logy (branch of study) = etymology, or a branch of study dedicated to original meanings.
-You probably recognize that “logy” ending from other commonplace words like biology (bio = life, so: study of life), theology (theo = god, so study of god), sociology (socio = society, so study of society), etc.
+Combine the two — etym (original meaning) + logy (branch of study) — and you get etymology, a branch of study dedicated to original meanings.
+You probably recognize that "logy" ending from words like biology (study of life), theology (study of god), and sociology (study of society).

 In Chinese, the word for etymology (字源 zìyuán) also clearly betrays its meaning.
-The character 字 means “word” and the character 源 means “source” or “origin.”
+The character means "word" and means "source" or "origin."

 diagram showing the etymological evolution of 2 chinese characters

 The development of Chinese characters can be studied by examining how their forms have changed over time.
-In the above diagram, we can see the evolution of the characters for water (水 shuǐ) and fire (火 huǒ).
+Here we see the evolution of the characters for water ( shuǐ) and fire ( huǒ).

 Bits and pieces: orthography and phonology

-By tracking down the original meanings of the different parts of a word, it’s possible to gain a nuanced understanding of its current meaning.
-Because of the English language’s unique history of extensive borrowing from other languages, understanding the etymology of an English word often involves delving into its French, Latin, or German root words.
+By tracking down the original meanings of a word's different parts, you can gain a nuanced understanding of its current meaning.
+Because of English's unique history of extensive borrowing from other languages, understanding an English word's etymology often means delving into its French, Latin, or German roots.

 This expansive habit of borrowing can make for some surprising origins in the case of many English words.

-One important focus of etymology is concerned with understanding a given word’s development by tracing the history of its changing spellings and its changing sounds.
-In case you were wondering, the spelling part of a word is called orthography, arrived at by combining “orthos” (correct) and “graphia” (writing), while the sound part is called phonology, a word that comes from combining “phono” (sound) and “logy” (branch of study).
+One important focus of etymology is understanding a word's development by tracing the history of its changing spellings and changing sounds.
+The spelling side is called orthography — from "orthos" (correct) and "graphia" (writing) — while the sound side is called phonology, from "phono" (sound) and "logy" (branch of study).

-Etymologists also frequently try to track the development of the meanings of words over time.
-Analyzing this sort of semantic “sense development” requires a certain amount of guesswork and is thus seen as more difficult than tracking formal changes in spelling and sound.
+Etymologists also try to track how the meanings of words shift over time.
+This kind of semantic "sense development" requires a certain amount of guesswork and is seen as more difficult than tracking formal changes in spelling and sound.

 diagram showing the etymological evolution of 8 chinese characters

-The form and meaning of many Chinese characters has remained surprisingly consistent through the ages.
+The form and meaning of many Chinese characters have remained surprisingly consistent through the ages.

 English versus Chinese etymology

-Since Chinese doesn’t employ an alphabet in the way English does, Chinese etymology is different from English etymology.
+Since Chinese doesn't employ an alphabet the way English does, Chinese etymology works differently from English etymology.

-Unfortunately, knowing how a certain character was written 3,000 years ago as part of an oracle-bone inscription (甲骨文 jiǎgǔwén) does not necessarily illuminate how it was (or is!) pronounced.
-It may, however, reveal something about how the word’s meaning developed over time.
-Therefore, Chinese etymology mostly focuses on tracking the evolution of characters’ meanings and forms over time.
+Knowing how a character was written 3,000 years ago in an oracle-bone inscription (甲骨文 jiǎgǔwén) doesn't necessarily reveal how it was — or is — pronounced.
+It may, however, reveal how the word's meaning developed, which is why Chinese etymology mostly focuses on the evolution of characters' meanings and forms over time.

-That being said, there are some useful techniques for discovering phonological changes in Chinese throughout history.
-One of these techniques is to consult ancient rhyming poems.
+That said, there are useful techniques for discovering phonological changes in Chinese throughout history.
+One of them is to consult ancient rhyming poems.

-By simply observing which characters once rhymed and by studying how these age-old rhyme schemes differ from contemporary ones, one can find out a lot about how the pronunciation of a character evolved over time.
-However, Chinese phonological development is generally considered a separate field and is not considered a major part of Chinese etymology.
+By observing which characters once rhymed and studying how those age-old rhyme schemes differ from contemporary ones, scholars can learn a lot about how a character's pronunciation evolved.
+Even so, Chinese phonological development is generally treated as a separate field rather than a core part of etymology.

 example of xiao zhuan chinese writing style

-Chinese characters have gone through many different stages of development, including the small seal script (小篆 xiǎozhuàn), shown here.
+Chinese characters have gone through many stages of development, including the small seal script (小篆 xiǎozhuàn) shown here.

-Despite the existence of certain limitations due to the fact that Chinese is not a phonetic language, Chinese scholarly interest in the etymological roots of words is a venerable tradition
+Despite the limitations that come from Chinese not being a phonetic language, scholarly interest in the etymological roots of words is a venerable Chinese tradition.

 Discussing writing and explaining characters